 - Rocky Mountain Spotted Fever is caused by the lone star tick (found along the east coast and south-eastern states).
 The American dog tick is found in the eastern part of the US.
 Draw a line from Texas to Montana and you’ll find these ticks in all states east of that line as well as in the Pacific Northwest.

 Important note.
-With the majority of tick-born diseases, you have a minimum of 24 hours to locate and remove a tick that’s feeding on your dog before the infection is transmitted.
+With the majority of tick-born diseases, you have a maximum of 24 hours to locate and remove a tick that’s feeding on your dog before the infection is transmitted.

 How to Remove a Tick from a Pomeranian

 Never remove a tick by hand because certain diseases can be picked up by humans through the tick secretions.
 Don’t try to burn the tick because you may accidentally burn your dog and it may force the tick to vomit into the site of the bite, causing further problems.
 There are special tools you can use to remove ticks safely.
 If you don’t have, or don’t wish to buy such tools, tweezers can help.
 Follow these exact steps: